kuhyeon11/kuhyeon11.github.io/_posts/2024-08-27-ghost_restaurant.md

 ```
 <br />

-### leak libc
+### Leak libc's address
-- For leak libc, food's time of previous step is so important.
+- To leak the libc address, the food's cooking time from the previous step is crucial.
 - All you have to do is observe the stack, find the libc address to leak, and leak it.
 <br />